Find a place to live in the community

 Finding a place to live can be a challenging task when you are new to Canada.

-Whether you choose our Homestay Program, on-campus Conestoga Residence (for Kitchener or Cambridge campus students only), or private, off-campus housing, Conestoga's International Education Office is here to assist you.
+Whether you choose our Homestay Program, on-campus Conestoga Residence (for Kitchener or Cambridge campus students only), or private, off-campus housing, Conestoga's International Office is here to assist you.

 For more information on the various types of housing available, please click on the links below:

 Conestoga College partners with Canada Homestay Network Inc (CHN).
 Students are matched with a suitable host and will be provided with a private bedroom and food for three meals per day.

 Homestay fees are $775 for four weeks with a minimum eight week placement required, plus a $220 placement fee.
 Once your Homestay application is received by CHN, you will be sent an invoice and once paid, your host information will be sent to you.